primiano/perfetto-docs/docs/analysis/trace-processor.md

 * Fuchsia binary format
 * [Ninja](https://ninja-build.org/) logs (the build system)

-The trace processor is embedded in a wide variety of trace analysis tools including:
+The trace processor is embedded in a wide variety of trace analysis tools, including:

 * [trace_processor](/docs/analysis/trace-processor.md), a standalone binary
    providing a shell interface (and the reference embedder).
 * [Perfetto UI](https://ui.perfetto.dev), in the form of a WebAssembly module.
 * [Android Graphics Inspector](https://gpuinspector.dev/).
 * [Android Studio](https://developer.android.com/studio/).
-* Internal pipelines for batch processing.

 ## Concepts